globaltravelreport/global-travel-report/content/articles/1-explore-manila-with-qatar-airways-a-guide-for-aussies.md

 ---
-title: '''Explore Manila with Qatar Airways: A Guide for Aussies'''
+title: 'Explore Manila with Qatar Airways: A Guide for Aussies'
 summary: >-

   Flying to Manila from Australia has never been easier, thanks to the codeshare